PDF Embedder Documentation

 Code language: CSS (css)

 After adding the configuration, flush all caches and test again.
-If you’re not comfortable editing server configuration files, we recommend that you contact your hosting provider and ask them to exclude PDF files from gzip compression.
+If you are not comfortable editing server configuration files, contact your hosting provider and ask them to exclude PDF files from gzip compression.

 Testing with a Different PDF

-If all the above options do not work for you, you can try embedding a different PDF document.
-If the second file loads without error, the thisconfirms that original PDF may be corrupted.
-Open the original file in Adobe Acrobat and re-export it, or try recreating it from the source document.
+If none of the above steps work, embed a different PDF file and check whether the error persists.
+If the second file loads without error, the original PDF is likely corrupted.
+Open it in Adobe Acrobat and re-export it, or recreate it from the source document.

 If none of these steps resolve the error, contact support with the URL of the page showing the error and the name of your hosting provider.